NishikiChisato/Sylar-Framework/README.md

 ```

 Additionally, if you want to define custon type, you must specialize your type, detail usage shown in [`config_test`](./tests/config_test.cc): `Config.CustonType`.

+### Mutex Module & [Deprecate]Thread Module & Util Module

+Mutex module wraps and implements some sync and async class.

+- Wrapper
+  - `Semaphore`, which wraps `sem_wait` and `sem_post`.
+  - `Mutex`, which wraps `pthread_mutex_t`.
+  - `Spinlock`, which wraps `pthread_spinlock_t`.
+  - `CASLock`, which wraps `std::atomic_flag`.
+  - `RWMutex`, which wraps `pthread_rwlock_t`.
+- Implementation(lock acquire and release bese on RAII)
+  - `ScopeLockImpl`, which similars to `std::unique_lock`, can automatically lock and unlock.
+  - `ReadScopeLockImpl` and `WriteScopeLockImpl`, which similars to `std::shared_lock`, the former can automatically lock and unlock read lock, the latter can automacally lock and unlock write lock.

+Thread module can not satify our demand in coroutine module and schedule module, so we deprecate it.

+Util module implement some tools, including get process id, get thread id and so on.

+### Coroutine Module